runtimeverification/plutus-core-semantics/plutus-core.md

     context [ V:ResultTerm HOLE ]
 ```

-We allow two different strategeies for Lambda Calculus, strict and lazy, and
-implement application via closures and environments.

 In the strict semantics, applying a closure requires the second argument is
 already fully evaluated.